beatrizsaoliveira/rocketseat-nlw05-nodejs/README.md

 ## 🏃‍♀️ How to run

 -   Clone this repo
--   Install all dependencies with `npm install`
+-   Install all dependencies with `yarn install`
--   Start the server with `npm run dev`
+-   Start the server with `yarn dev`

 You can access the app typing [`localhost:8080`](http://localhost:8080) on your browser.